 - If used correctly, they start deep conversations about the ambition and ethics of a system, ie. how does a user delete themselves and their data?
 What’s our obligation to hold that information if we need to provide evidence in a fraud case?
 Whilst this diagram never directly answers these questions, it brings these conversations into design phase – which, in my opinion, is where these conversations should belong.

-- They provides a really useful bridge between design and engineering teams
+- They provide a really useful bridge between design and engineering teams

 - Helps set consistency for how design and engineering teams name parts of a system (from a user perspective but also for API documentation).
 For example, if the content design team have decided we’re going to call them “Users” and from a micro-copy perspective we use terms like “Add User” on buttons, the API calls in the service should match this.
-After all, developers are users too (albeit, just not using the same presentation layer)
+After all, developers are users too.

 Sketch / Figma: Testing content and basic UI flow